Is Grad School for You?

 Suggested timetable for graduate applications

-(Don’t forget that graduate admissions for funding deadlines may differ from the graduate program deadline.
-Be sure to do your homework to ensure you apply in time to receive full consideration for funding packages.)
+(Don’t forget that graduate admissions for funding deadlines may differ from the graduate program deadline.)

 Junior Year/Summer before your Senior year